GLOBAL MARKETS-US dollar at lowest since September, global stocks gain

 By Chris Prentice and Wayne Cole

-NEW YORK/SYDNEY, Nov 20 (Reuters) - The U.S. dollar dropped to its lowest in more than two months on Monday on expectations that U.S. interest rates have peaked, as global equities rose.
+NEW YORK/SYDNEY, Nov 20 (Reuters) - The U.S. dollar dropped to its lowest in more than two months on Monday on expectations that U.S. interest rates have peaked, while Wall Street's three major stock indexes closed at multi-month highs.

-Closely watched U.S. treasury yields slipped after auction, while global oil futures gained $2 on the prospect of supply cuts.
+Global equities were broadly higher, U.S. treasury yields headed lower after auction and global oil futures gained $2 on the prospect of supply cuts.

 Europe's benchmark STOXX index .STOXX inched up 0.1%, with energy stocks .SXEP leading gains.
 The healthcare sector .SXDP fell after shares in Bayer BAYGn.DE dropped to their lowest in 14 years.

-The dollar index =USD fell to 103.26, its weakest since the start of September, as investors appeared to solidify bets that the Fed could start cutting interest rates next year.
+The dollar index =USD fell 0.42% and touched its weakest since the start of September, as investors appeared to solidify bets that the Fed could start cutting interest rates next year.

 Japanese shares hit highs not seen since 1990, thanks to strong earnings and offshore demand that fueled a three-week winning streak.
 The Nikkei .N225 ran into profit taking but was still up 8.2% for the month so far with the Topix .TOPX not far behind.